LibraryCarpentry/lc-spreadsheets/episodes/03-dates-as-data.md

 ss:     seconds, i.e. 35
 ```

-Such strings will be correctly sorted in ascendng or descending order, and by
+Such strings will be correctly sorted in ascending or descending order, and by
 knowing the format they can then be correctly processed by the receiving
 software.